joostiphone/Z390-Hackintosh-Joost/README.md

 27. 23-12-2021: Updated to Mac OS 12.1 (21C52), ready for MacOS 12.2 (21D49).
 28. 8-2-2022: Updated OpenCore to v0.7.8 and to MacOS 12.2 (21D49).
 29. 13-2-2022: Updated to MacOS 12.2.1 (21D62), still using OpenCore v0.7.8.
+30. 19-3-2022: MacOS 12.3 is causing problems with 5000 and 6000 serie AMD Graphic Cards.
+Changes to DeviceProperties are required!
+This config has those changes included only for the AMD 6800 graphics card.
+Credits: https://www.tonymacx86.com/threads/asus-z690-proart-creator-wifi-thunderbolt-4-i7-12700k-amd-rx-6800-xt.318311/post-2313032 and https://www.tonymacx86.com/threads/macos-12-3-update-causes-problems-for-5700-6700-6800-6900-graphics-cards.319421/post-2312916 .
+First make use of these change or this config, then update to MacOS 12.3

 # Download my latest EFI here (zip file):
 ![alt test](Pictures/Apple-icon.png)